SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/smbo/bayesian.rst

 .. note::

-    **Key Insight:** Bayesian Optimization is fundamentally about making decisions under uncertainty.
+    Bayesian Optimization is fundamentally about making
+    decisions under uncertainty.
 The GP surrogate provides not just a prediction but a full probability distribution at every point.
 The Expected Improvement acquisition function then naturally balances exploration (high uncertainty)